The Data Scientist Explains: Supervised Machine-Learning

 Want to learn more?

-And don’t forget to check back next week for another fascinating discussion with the Billtrust data scientist.
+Don’t forget to check back next week for another fascinating discussion with the Billtrust data scientist.

 Farhad Khalafi, Research and Development Scientist at Billtrust.
 Farhad is responsible for incorporating the state-of-the-art technology in machine learning and robotics into Billtrust’s next generation software in Credit and A/R automation, and has over 20 years of experience in software development.
 He also holds a Ph.D. in Quantum Physics from the University of Cambridge, UK.